U.S. safety regulators open probe of Mazda CX-9 for brake issue

-DETROIT (Reuters) - U.S. safety regulators have opened a probe into reduced brake effectiveness for an estimated 62,319 Mazda Motor Corp CX-9 large crossover vehicles from model years 2010 and 2011.
+DETROIT, Feb 14 (Reuters) - U.S. safety regulators have opened a probe into reduced brake effectiveness for an estimated 62,319 Mazda Motor Corp’s CX-9 large crossover vehicles from model years 2010 and 2011.

 A preliminary evaluation is the first step in a process that could lead to a recall if regulators determine a manufacturer needs to address a safety problem.